thegreenrobot/littlechef-rackspace/README.md

 ```

 * TODO: rebuild a server
-* TODO: also look in littlechef config file for certain command line args
 * TODO: set up install w/pip, validate that running scripts works in any littlechef kitchen

 ## Rackspace Create